Love Mercy Do Justice (LMDJ) Initiatives

 Given the social distancing guidelines and restrictions that are still in place, Salem is not currently organizing groups of volunteers but rather encouraging individuals/families to help as they feel comfortable and led to do.
 As restrictions lift, we will communicate new opportunities to volunteer and engage in person and as formal groups!
 We will continue to provide more opportunities to learn, grow, and be instruments of change and justice.
 Please consider this a working document that will be continuously updated to reflect opportunities available in the community and at Salem.

 Each ministry area will respond in ways appropriate to their ministries and opportunities to listen, process, and pray together as a church body (albeit virtually) have already begun.

 Salem Community Connection In June, we offered four Salem staff-led opportunities to learn, listen, process, and pray together as a church body.
-The PowerPoint presentation from the Intercessory Interconnected Prayer session can be found as a link in this document on our website.
+The video and the PowerPoint presentation from the Intercessory Interconnected Prayer session are available.

 Rebuilding and Restoring (Titus 3:14, Romans 12:13)

 Salem Covenant Church is encouraging its congregation to provide immediate, practical support for their neighbors in need and those in their spheres of influence and care.